Limits of stable maps in a semi-stable degeneration: Rational curves in a pencil of cubic surfaces

-For the count of degree $1$ and degree $2$ rational curves in $\cZ_t$, it can be shown that limiting curves are of the classical type (i.e. they do not pass through the triple intersection).
+For the count of degree $1$ and degree $2$ rational curves in $\cZ_\la$, it can be shown that all the limiting curves are of the classical type (i.e. they do not pass through the triple intersection).
 For example, the broken curve $\al$ in Figure~\ref{CubicToB3P2_fg} is one of the $27$ degree $1$ rational curves in the limit.
-For each $t\!\neq\!0$, the moduli space $\ov\cM_{0,2}(\cZ_t,[3])$ of $2$-marked genus $0$ degree $3$ maps in $\cZ_\la$ is of the (expected) complex dimension $4$.
-In degree $3$, for generic $t$, there are $84$ such curves passing through $2$ generic points of $\cZ_t$ at the marked points.
-In the limiting SC variety $X_\eset$, assuming that the two point constraints move to $X_1$ and $X_2$, $81$ of these $84$ maps can be identified among the maps that do not intersect $X_{123}$.
+For each $\la\!\neq\!0$, the moduli space $\ov\cM_{0,2}(\cZ_\la,[3])$ of $2$-marked genus $0$ degree $3$ maps in $\cZ_\la$ is of the (expected) complex dimension $4$.
+In degree $3$, for generic $\la$, there are $84$ such curves passing through $2$ generic points of $\cZ_\la$ at the marked points.
+In the limiting SNC variety $X_\eset$, assuming that the two point constraints move to $X_1$ and $X_2$, $81$ of these $84$ maps can be identified among the maps that do not intersect $X_{123}$.
 There is, however, a new type of main graph $\Gamma$ contributing to the degeneration formula (\ref{Formula_e}) that has no analogue in the Jun Li's formula.
 We are going to describe this $\Gamma$, identify the space of log maps $\cM^{\log}_{0,2}(X_\eset,[3])_\Gamma$, and calculate the coefficient $m(\Gamma)$.\\

-Let $\Gamma$ be the graph with the set of vertices $\V\!=\{v_1,v_2,v_3,v_0\}$ and the set of edges $\E\!=\!\{e_1,e_2,e_3\}$ such that $e_i$ connects $v_0$ and $v_i$, for all $i\!=\!1,2,3$.
+Let $\Gamma$ be the graph with the set of vertices $\V\!=\{v_0,v_1,v_2,v_3\}$ and the set of edges $\E\!=\!\{e_1,e_2,e_3\}$ such that $e_i$ connects $v_0$ and $v_i$, for all $i\!=\!1,2,3$.
 Choose the orientations $\uvec{e}_i$ to end at $v_0$, for all $i\!=\!1,2,3$, and assume

 where, for each $i\!=\!1,2,3$, $[1]\!\in\!H_2(X_i,\Z)$ is the pre-image in $X_i$ of the class of a line in $X'_i$ away from the blow-up points.
 The two legs corresponding to the two marked points are attached to $v_1$ and $v_2$; see Figure~\ref{star_fg}.
-A log map with this dual graph is made of a line $\ell_i\!=\!\tn{Im}(u_{v_i})$ in $X_i'\cong \P^2$ passing though the point $X'_{123}$ (so the choice of resolution and the exceptional curves are irrelevant in the following discussion), for each $i\!\in\!S$, and a log tuple
+A log curve with this dual graph is made of \bIt \item a line $\ell_i\!=\!\tn{Im}(u_{v_i})$ in $X_i'\cong \P^2$ passing though the point\footnote{The choice of resolution and the exceptional curves are irrelevant in the following calculations.} $X'_{123}$ for each $i\!\in\!\{1,2,3\}$, and \item a log tuple